Sometimes overlooked by campaigns, Native voters could decide major elections in 2024

 Incumbent Democrat Sen. John Tester thanked Native voters for helping him win in 2018.

-"Last time Senator Tester ran for the Senate, his election was secure because of the Native vote," said Ta'jin Perez of Western Native Voice out of Billings, MT.
-"On election night, before I went to bed and before all of the Native precincts started reporting fully, it looked like a loss for for Tester.
+"Last time Senator Tester ran for the Senate, his election was secure because of the Native vote," said Perez of Western Native Voice out of Billings, Mont.
+"On election night, before I went to bed and before all of the Native precincts started reporting fully, it looked like a loss for Tester.
 But by morning, after the Native precincts reported completely the victory was Tester's."

 Western Native Voice, according to Perez, is already working on voter registration efforts — initiatives they usually don't begin this far ahead of an election.